February 18, 2025

 Directed by International Bestseller Don Winslow at BSPAC

-A large-scale production of William Shakespeare’s “Romeo and Juliet” will come to Borrego Springs Performing Arts Center (BSPAC) for four performances over the weekend of February 21.
+A large-scale production of William Shakespeare’s “Romeo and Juliet” came to Borrego Springs Performing Arts Center (BSPAC) for four performances over the weekend of February 21 2025.
 Directed by the author of twenty-one award-winning international bestsellers, Don Winslow, and produced by East County Performing Arts Association, the production promises to bring fresh energy to the timeless tale, with live musical performances plus stunning costumes and sets designed specifically for the BSPAC stage.

 The cast’s twenty-five local actors and musicians hail from Borrego Springs, Julian and Ramona.
 When asked why he picked this play, Winslow said, “You start with casting and we had the cast for it.
 It’s obviously a classic play that people have known and loved for 500 years, and there’s a reason for that.
 It has drama, it has comedy, it has romance, it has action... it has everything.”